ymuichiro/quick_learning_symbol_en/07_metadata.md

 ## 7.3 Register for namespace

 Register a Key-Value for the namespace.
-The signature of the account that created the mosaic is required for registration and update.
+The signature of the account that created the mosaic is required for registering and updating metadata.

 ```js
 nsRepo = repo.createNamespaceRepository();